a0x8o/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Return the Y coordinate of the point.

+.. function:: ST_NumGeometries(Geometry) -> bigint

+    Returns the number of geometries in the collection.
+    If the geometry is a collection of geometries (e.g., GEOMETRYCOLLECTION or MULTI*), returns the number of geometries,
+    for single geometries returns 1,
+    for empty geometries returns 0.

 .. function:: ST_NumPoints(Geometry) -> bigint

     Returns the number of points in a geometry.
 This is an extension to the SQL/MM